coatyio/coaty-swift/docs/man/developer-guide.md

         .subscribe(onNext: { (event) in
 ```

-Note that your custom object type class must also be specified in the container
-`Components` as explained [previously](#bootstrapping-a-coaty-container).
-This
+The second registration step is necessary because Swift only executes class
-is to guarantee that the class registration performed by
+variable initializers lazily on first usage.
+It guarantees that the class
-`ExampleObject.objectType` has been completed *before* the first corresponding
+registration performed by `ExampleObject.objectType` has been completed *before*
-object is received over the wire and decoded (Swift only executes class variable
+the first corresponding object is received over the wire and decoded.
-initializers lazily on first usage).

 ### Initializers